-Priorities: PreK-12, as well as higher education, state support for all college students, and especially for SUNY campuses.
-She has also devoted significant time to legislation and advocacy dealing with the issue of gas drilling in the Marcellus Shale.
-She has worked on other issues of importance to women and families, including daycare, healthcare, and, notably, in the 2010 session, the licensing of midwives.
+Priorities: Lifton makes education a priority, both PreK-12, as well as higher education.
+Lifton continues to push for implementation of the CFE decision to get new funding and reform to our PreK-12 schools, and fights for state support for all college students, and especially for SUNY campuses.
+Since 2008, she has devoted significant time to legislation and advocacy dealing with the issue of high volume hydrofracking (HVHF).
+She has been a leader on other issues of importance to women and families, including daycare, healthcare, and, notably, in the 2010 session, the licensing of midwives.